Surmulot: open software for musical composition

 Why open-source, multi-platform, high-level languages ?

 High-level interpreted languages (here Lisp, Smalltalk, Keykit) free the user/composer from the compilation step, making the code modifyable on the fly and thus keeping the whole environment alive.
-They also make complex musical ideas much more easy to implement than, say, C. Finally, they are also more portable than low-level code.
+They also make complex musical ideas much more easy to implement than, for example, C. Finally, they are also more portable than low-level code.

 GeoMaestro